 3.3 Adhoc Texas Retail Market Testing

 The Texas Market Test Plan assumes that testing will occur during a regularly scheduled test flight.
-However on those occasions when the only requirements for testing between Market Participants are connectivity with ERCOT, connectivity with the TDSPs and/or connectivity with their Bank, the REP has the option to request testing from the TDSPs and ERCOT at anytime during a regularly scheduled flight.
+However, on those occasions when that is not possible, an Existing Market Participant has the option to request testing from the Flight Administrator.
 The definition of a regularly scheduled flight for the purposes of this section is the time frame between the connectivity kick-off call and the end date for Contingency testing for the Flight.
-This request shall be made via e-mail to the primary, secondary, and business testing contacts of the TDSP and ERCOT no later than two weeks in advance of their requested testing timeline.
+This request shall be made via e-mail to the Flight Administrator by the Adhoc Signup Deadline as shown in the Approved Test Flight Schedule.
 Upon receipt of request, the TDSPs and ERCOT, within two weeks, will be required to propose a test schedule with the REP.

 3.3.1 Timing Guidelines

-If a Market Participant encounters a situation that can be categorized as an “UnplannedEmergency Change” or a need for “Ad Hoc Testing”, their request for testing shall be made via e-mail to the primary, secondary, and business testing contacts of the TDSP and ERCOTFlight Administrator at least two weeks in advance of their requested testing timeline.
-Upon receipt of request, the TDSPs and ERCOT have two weeks to propose a test schedule with the REP. While such testing can take place during or between scheduled Test Flights as defined by Texas SET, there will exist a “blackout period” during which such testing will not be conducted.
+If a Market Participant encounters a situation that can be categorized as an “Unplanned Change” or a need for “Adhoc Testing”, their request for testing shall be made via e-mail to the Flight Administrator at least two weeks in advance of their requested testing timeline and should be within the Adhoc Signup Deadline shown on the approved Flight Schedule Upon receipt of request, the Flight Administrator will contact via email, the TDSPs involved in the request.
+The TDSPs will respond to the Flight Administrator’s email in regards to whether or not the TDSP can accommodate the adhoc testing request.
+While such testing can take place during or between scheduled Test Flights as defined by Texas SET, there will exist a “Blackout Period” during which such testing will not be conducted.
 The blackout period is required for ERCOT and the TDSPs to set up test beds (See Appendix D) and establish connectivity with new trading partners for a regularly scheduled Test Flight.
 The blackout period begins at the scheduled end of the previous Test Flight and ends on the date of the Flight Connectivity Testing Kick Off Call.
 The Approved Test Flights Schedule link can be found in Appendix G.